famliy-screen-time/familyscreentime.ca/_posts/2020-05-25-screen-time-focus-group-insights.md

 Back in April, the Family Screen Time project researchers facilitated a focus group to hear from parents of young children raised without screen time, parents of children raised with early exposure to screens, and early childhood educators.

-**What follows is a summary of what we learned from this focus group regarding four main topics:**
+**What follows is a summary of what we learned from this focus group regarding four main topics: *Healthy Screen Time, Screen Time Impacts, Canadian Paediatric Society's Recommendations, and Suggestions for Improvement.***

-* Healthy Screen Time
-* Screen Time Impacts
-* Canadian Paediatric Society's Recommendations
-* Suggestions for Improvement

 # Healthy Screen Time